 You can swap bananas for coconut sugar in your baked goods.
 This alternative is the easiest to find because most people have bananas at home.

-Remember that this option will have a more subtle sweetness than coconut sugar typically offers.
-That said, you will not get the same taste.
+This option will have a more subtle sweetness than coconut sugar typically offers, and you will not get the same taste.
 On the plus side, this offers adequate sweetness and an additional banana flavor.

 The consistency is between maple syrup and honey, with a sweetness level closer to honey.
 However, agave has a more subtle flavor.
 This is excellent if you need a sweetener with less of a strong taste.

 Use agave syrup as you would honey or maple.
 Since you are using a liquid substitute, you need to adjust the other wet ingredients.

 Use 1/2 cup of agave syrup to substitute for one cup of coconut sugar.
 Reduce the amount of liquid in the recipe slightly.